How Does a Home Warranty Work? Claims Process & What to Expect

 Initial claim acknowledgment Within 24 hours

-Simple repair completion Same visit or 1-3 days
+Simple repair completion Same visit or 1 to 3 days

 Emergency services Same-day or next-day

 Many providers offer expedited service for urgent issues like complete HVAC failure during extreme weather or major plumbing leaks.
-Check if your plan includes emergency service provisions and any additional fees that may apply.
+Total claim resolution can range from a few days to a few weeks depending on parts availability, contractor schedules, and the complexity of the issue.

 Essential Documentation to Keep